nikandt/cansat-next/docs/Intro/lesson5.md

 Let's try to read the setting file in the setup.
 First, let's introduce a new global variable.
 I gave it a default value of 1000, so that if we don't manage to modify the delay time, this is now the default setting.

 In the setup, we should first check if the file even exists.
-This can be done using command fileExists.
+This can be done using command `fileExists()`.
 If it doesn't let's just use the default value.
-After this, the data can be read using readFile.
+After this, the data can be read using `readFile()`.
 However, we should note that it is a string - not an integer like we need it to be.
-So, let's convert it using Arduino command "toInt()".
+So, let's convert it using Arduino command `toInt()`.
 Finally, we check if the conversion was succesful.
 If it wasn't, the value will be zero, in which case we will just keep using the default value.

 ```Cpp title="Reading a setting in the setup"
 #include "CanSatNeXT.h"